3D Printing at UCSF Part III

 Do you have a CT scan that you would like to convert to a 3D print?
 Are you interested in advanced 3D printing, such as stereolithography (SLA) 3D printing?

 Join Makers Lab staff for the last of a three-part pop-up series for a hands-on demonstration on how to create 3D printable models from CT scans.
 Note: this pop-up will focus on converting and 3D printing models of bone.
-Come see how 3D printing is helping improve medical education and patient care and how a large majority of this work can be done right inside the UCSF Parnassus Library.
+Come see how 3D printing is helping improve medical education, patient care, and how a large majority of this work can be done right inside the UCSF Parnassus Library.

-We encourage attendees to bring their own laptops and download the Horos and Meshmixer software prior to the pop-up, available for free for the Mac platform.
-PC users are welcome to attend, but the software used for the demonstration is only available for Macs.
+We encourage attendees to bring their own laptops and download the InVesalius and Meshmixer software prior to the pop-up, available for free for the Mac and PC platform.
 DICOM files (CT scan) will be provided at the start of the pop-up.

 After attending the 60-minute pop-up you will be to: